0cjs/sedoc/8bit/msx/address-decoding.md

 ### Address Space Pages

-The MSX address space is divided into four 16 KB "pages".
-Each page has a separate setting (two bits of PPI (i8255) port A (PA0-PA7) usually at IO port $A8) that determines the primary slot that should respond to accesses to locations in this page.
+The MSX address space is divided into four 16 KB _pages._ Each page has a separate setting (two bits of PPI (i8255) port A (PA0-PA7) usually at IO port $A8) that determines the primary slot that should respond to accesses to locations in this page.